 An ipbes report states that we are well on the way to destroying more than half of all wildlife on the planet with thousands of life forms at risk of extinction.
 This follows the UN report that highlighted the failure of government action and a US government report that indicates climate change is both real and serious.

 Together these reports make it clear that we are facing a precarious future.
 To avert the wholesale collapse of our ecosystems we need a WWll style

 mobilization that will rapidly end new greenhouse gas emissions.
-However, as the end of human civilization comes into view we are faced with the incomprehensible realization that we have yet to demonstrate the necessary resolve to do something about it.
+However, even as the end of human civilization comes into view we are forced to realize that we are not yet doing anywhere near enough to address the problems we face.